-NOTE FROM THE PROFESSOR: Thurgood Marshall appeared before the court tens of times and won nearly all in very difficult times.
+NOTE FROM THE PROFESSOR: Thurgood Marshall appeared before the court multiple times and won nearly all in very difficult time.
 And we should say his judicial philosophy was consistent and though he personally believed in a strong military and intelligence apparatus, he was a 100 percent progressive Judge.